-What UK pet owners need to know about Brexit
+What you need to know about traveling with your pet after Brexit

 Currently, traveling or moving with your pet is regulated mainly by EU laws and is quite straightforward.
 You need to have: